Beware of Text Scams

 4) Phony job offers

 Promises of easy money for mystery shopping at well-known stores like Whole Foods and Walmart are an old scammer favorite.
 Reports about bogus offers to make money driving around with your car wrapped in ads are also common.
 Reports show job scammers also target people who post their resumes to employment websites like Indeed.
-In most of these reports, scammers use checks that seem to “clear” but turn out to be fake to trick
+In most of these reports, scammers use checks that seem to “clear” but turn out to be fake to trick people into sending them money.

 5) Not-really-from-Amazon security alerts